 False Alarm Prevention will depend upon the participation of residents, commercial businesses, and individual alarm companies in controlling false alarms; this cannot be accomplished without your assistance.
 Consider your responsibility in preventing false and unnecessary alarms, thus saving all citizens precious tax dollars.

-For more than one such false alarm within any 365-day period, the following prevention payments shall be assessed:
+For more than one such false alarm within any 365-day period (not calendar year), the following prevention payments shall be assessed:

 Second false alarm within 365 days: $50

 Third false alarm within 365 days: $75

 Fourth false alarm within 365 days: $125

 Fifth false alarm within 365 days: $175

 Sixth and subsequent false alarms within 365 days: $250

 After any false alarm in excess of four in any 365-day period, the Chief of Police may notify the person in principal possession and control of the alarm system and the alarm service company providing service for the alarm system, of the Police Department’s intention to suspend future alarm responses until the Chief has been provided with satisfactory evidence of correction of the problem and all prevention payment fees duly assessed under this section have been paid.

 An owner or lessee of an alarm system shall notify the Central Receiving or Answering Service prior to any service, test, repair, maintenance, adjustment, alteration, or installation, system which might activate a false alarm and result in a Police or Fire Department response.
 Any alarm system activated where such prior notice has been given shall not constitute a false alarm.